One-Year Budget Request

 - The organization will be responsible for lunch for each of the 3 trainings and the local organization hosting them will serve coffee and snacks at a mid-morning and mid-afternoon break.

+The Brindle Foundation will automatically add 15% to the total direct program costs requested to cover indirect costs.
+In the example above, the total amount of the grant earmarked for direct costs and requested of Brindle, is $13,805.00.
 Since 15% x $13,805 is $2,070.75 (indirect costs), that number, when combined with the direct costs (in this case $13,805.00) is $ 15,875.75.
-Therefore, $15,875.75 is the maximum total grant proposal amount.
+Therefore, $15,875.75 is the total amount this proposal would fund and this will be calculated automatically for you in the budget template.

 Finally, because it is helpful to know ways in which non-profit organizations earn revenue, we are asking you to share with us a snapshot of funds received in a typical year.
+Please estimate: the revenue you receive from federal and state returns; the revenue you receive from foundations and major donors; and the revenue you receive from the private sector.
+If you receive major in-kind contributions, please list these, as well, at the bottom.